2020 is the pivotal period where digitalization is directing the world.

 Monetize to Earn

-To monetize, first, you need a good amount of users for your app.
+To monetize, first, you need a good number of users for your app.
 If you are just getting started, a free model can be an ideal scenario.
 Once you have a stable audience base, here are the options you can go for:

 - Subscription: The most common and popular method of monetizing an e-learning app.
 You can also introduce various user plans like the basic, premium that suit every user’s needs.